mppise/ai-dapter/README.md

 // As shown in the previous example, ai_context contains the following information:
 // -----------------------------------------------------------------------------
 //  resp.ai_context = {
-//   "original_question": "What time is it in Mumbai?",
+//   "question": "What time is it in Mumbai?",
 //   "response_summary": "The current time in Mumbai is 08:55 AM on October 8, 2023.",
 //   "entities": {
 //      "Location": ["Mumbai"]